 - In A Brother's Price most things end up being relevant to the plot, and if they aren't, they are there for exposition, such as showing the reader how this Speculative Fiction fantasy world works, or to establish a character.

 - A Song of Ice and Fire Zig Zags this so much it can make readers' heads spin.
 Westeros is a very, very big kingdom in an even bigger world, and almost from the start we're given a whole mess of names belonging to people, organizations, families, deities, stories and locations, such that any first-time reader without a photographic memory or a notebook will be hard-pressed to remember who's who, even with the convenient appendix in the back.
 In addition, the multiple POV characters and the people around them have many distinct priorities and focuses; the characters in the first book alone have concerns that range from national (or even worldwide) security to whether they'll get to attend an extravagant tournament.
-This basically enables the characters (read: the author) to slip all kinds of relevant information to and past each other (read: the reader) without them realizing it until it's too late.
-After all, with so much information, anything can turn out to be relevant when the crucial details are mixed so neatly with the worldbuilding.
+This enables the characters (read: the author) to slip all kinds of relevant information to and past each other (read: the reader) without them realizing it until it's too late.
+After all, with so much information, anything can turn out to be relevantwhen the crucial details are mixed so neatly with the worldbuilding.
+Even characters that had previously only appeared in the Appendixes can turn out to be important.

 - In The Belgariad by David Eddings